adorad/adorad/docs/docs.md

 ### Passing C compilation flags

-Add `#flag` directives to the top of your V files to provide C compilation flags like:
+Add `#flag` directives to the top of your Adorad files to provide C compilation flags like:

 - `-I` for adding C include files search paths
 - `-l` for adding C library names that you want to get linked